 Submit to CRAFT

-Our short and flash fiction categories are open year-round to any emerging or established author.
+Our creative categories are open year-round to any emerging or established author.
 We accept submissions from international writers.
-We review simultaneous submissions but ask that you inform us immediately and withdraw your work if your story is accepted elsewhere.
-We pay our authors $100 for original flash fiction and $200 for original short fiction.
+We review simultaneous submissions but ask that you inform us immediately and withdraw your work if it is accepted elsewhere.
+We pay our authors $100 for original flash and $200 for original short fiction and creative nonfiction.
 We do not charge submission fees, but are highly selective in what we choose to publish.

-We will also consider previously published fiction, as long as the writer retains the rights or second-publication rights can be obtained.
+We will also consider previously published creative work, as long as the writer retains the rights or second-publication rights can be obtained.
 We do not pay for reprints.

-Each published story will include an editor’s introduction as well as a craft essay (author’s note) by the writer.
+Each published creative piece will include an editor’s introduction as well as a craft essay (author’s note) by the writer.
 These essays will be requested upon acceptance.
 To read the author’s notes of previously published stories, please see both our Fiction Section and our CNF Section.

 To see a list of our most commonly asked questions about submitting to us, please visit our FAQ page.
 If you have additional questions after reading our FAQ, please send an email to: contact (at) craftliterary (dot) com.

 Flash Fiction, for work up to 1,000 words.
 (See submission form for details about microfiction.)

 We accept submissions of polished craft and critical essays.
 For interviews, we accept completed pieces or pitches.
 For a look at the type of content we publish, please visit our Craft Section.
-All work in this section is concerned with fiction.
-Please do not send critical work about poetry or nonfiction.
-Please do not send personal essays (creative nonfiction) to this category.
-We pay between $50 and $100 for most original craft content.
+All work in this section is concerned with fiction or creative nonfiction.
+Please do not send critical work about poetry.
+Also, please do not send personal essays (creative nonfiction) to this category.
+We pay between $50 and $100 for original craft content.

-For interviews, we are interested in conversations with fiction writers/novelists focusing on the craft of writing.
+For interviews and hybrids, we are interested in conversations with fiction and creative nonfiction writers focusing on the craft of writing.
 You may pitch in Submittable or query us for more information at contact (at) craftliterary (dot) com.

-Are you looking for feedback on a piece of short fiction?
-Whether you’re applying to workshops, residencies, or MFA programs, or polishing a piece to submit to lit mags or writing contests, or seeking notes for any reason, we are so pleased to offer editorial feedback on flash fiction and short stories up to 6,000 words.
+Are you looking for feedback on a piece of short prose?
+Whether you’re applying to workshops, residencies, or MFA programs, or polishing a piece to submit to lit mags or writing contests, or seeking notes for any reason, we are pleased to offer editorial feedback on any creative short prose up to 6,000 words.
 Learn more here.

-To submit a story or learn more about our guidelines, click the submit button.
+To submit a piece or learn more about our guidelines, click the submit button.